go-task/task/docs/usage.md

 > TIP: method `none` skips any validation and always run the task.

+### Using programmatic checks to indicate a task is up to date.

 Alternatively, you can inform a sequence of tests as `status`.
 If no error is returned (exit status 0), the task is considered up-to-date: